ryxhna/Madang-Restaurant/README.md

 # Madang-Restaurant
-To complete the final project of the Human and Computer Interaction course, this project was created with sources from https://github.com/RIKI-05/MOMOMIA
+To finished the class of the Human and Computer Interaction, this final project was created with the source from https://github.com/RIKI-05/MOMOMIA